Luis-Arguelles/Country-Cards/README.md

 - Run "npm install" in the terminal in order to install all the project's dependencies.
 - Run "npx expo start" in the terminal in order to start the project.
-- Go to the Expo Go app and scan the QR displayed in the terminal to test the app, or type "w" in the terminal in order to display it on a web browser (additional dependencies might be required to be intalled).
+- Go to the Expo Go app and scan the QR displayed in the terminal to test the app, or type "w" in the terminal to display it on a web browser (additional dependencies might be required to be intalled).

 - To run the tests run "npm test" on the terminal.